Canon 5D Mark IV vs Nikon D750

-The Canon EOS 5D Mark IV and the Nikon D750 are two digital cameras that were revealed to the public, respectively, in August 2016 and September 2014.
+The Canon EOS 5D Mark IV and the Nikon D750 are two digital cameras that were officially introduced, respectively, in August 2016 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Nikon provides 24.2 MP.
+The Canon has a resolution of 30.1 megapixels, whereas the Nikon provides 24.2 MP.

-An illustration of the physical size and weight of the Canon 5D Mark IV and the Nikon D750 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon 5D Mark IV and the Nikon D750 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 5D Mark IV – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably smaller (9 percent) than the Canon 5D Mark IV.
 Moreover, the D750 is markedly lighter (16 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.